 The MUI language text field take a comma-separated list of language codes.
 The easiest way to configure the field is to do the following:

-There is a current bug in the Wizard which prevents Acrobat from installing in the OS language during silent installs.
+Prior to 11.0.03, a Wizard bug prevents Acrobat from installing in the OS language during silent installs.
 In this case, the default Acrobat silent install with a MUL serial number always defaults to English.
 This issue does not exist in the latest Wizard version.

 To install silently in a non-English language that matches the OS: